Nabla7/State_Machines_and_Computability/README.md

 - **Assignment Statements**: It contains two assignment statements - `incr name;` (increments the value of `name` by 1) and `decr name;` (decrements the value by 1, but stays at 0 if already at 0).
 - **Control Statement**: A loop control statement `while name ≠ 0 do; ... end;`, indicating repetition of statements within the loop as long as the value of `name` is not 0.
 - **Simplicity**: The language is extremely simple, focusing on incrementing and decrementing values and looping based on these values.

-This language can express any partial recursive function, ensuring that it has enough expressive power for any algorithmically solvable problem.
-The Church-Turing thesis supports this by suggesting that any language with these basic features can express solutions to all computable problems.

 ### Expressive Power of Programming Languages